tj/n/README.md

 - `lts`: newest Long Term Support official release
 - `latest`, `current`: newest official release

+Specify `auto` to read the target version from a `.node-version` file.

 There is support for release streams: